Mahmoud Abouelleil: Governor

-Minister of Justice 2004-2006
+Minister of Justice

-Several important events occurred during Counsellor Mahmoud Abouelleil's years as minister of justice.
+Abouelleil served as Minister of Justice for the country from 2004-2006.
+Several important events occurred during the period.
 Presidential elections took place for the first time in the history of Egypt.
-This occurred in the midst of several changes to the constitution and other fundamental political laws.
-In particular, the "Judiciary Power Law" which had been demanded by judges for over twenty years, finally saw the light in the form of several amendments in favour of judiciary independence.
-There was also a modification to the current law that deals with regulation of the media to provide new guarantees for freedom of speech and expression.
-This was law no. 47, 15 July 2006.
+This occurred in the midst of changes to the constitution and other fundamental political laws.
+In particular, the "Judiciary Power Law" that had been demanded by judges for over twenty years, emerged in the form of amendments in favour of judicial independence.
+Law no. 47, which deals with regulation of the media was amended to provide new guarantees for freedom of expression on 15 July 2006.

-Counsellor Mahmoud Abouelleil oversaw the parliamentary elections in 2005 by heading the electoral committee in which in the first stage the elections witnessed an unprecedented success of independent candidates.
-Before the elections Counsellor Mahmoud Abouelleil issued a statement in his capacity as head of the electoral committee guaranteeing that the judiciary observation of the elections would be comprehensive and impartial.
-This however was not allowed to occur in the second and third stages of the elections which resulted in a crisis forming between the judges group and the state.
-The judges made their demands clear in terms of independence of the judiciary from the state, and the guarantee of fair and impartial elections.
-Counsellor Mahmoud Abouelleil sided with the judges and in an historic publication from the ministry of justice he indicated his support of independent judiciary.
-This was published on June 8, 2005 and was sent to Egypt's highest judiciary board.
+Abouelleil oversaw the parliamentary elections in 2005.
+He headed the electoral committee in which in the first stage of the elections witnessed an unprecedented success of independent candidates.
+Before the elections Abouelleil issued a statement guaranteeing that the judicial observation of the elections would be comprehensive and impartial.

-During this time, the ministry continued to support the different judges groups across the country, providing subsidised health care and financial support to the groups in Cairo, Alexandria and surrounding districts.
-The crisis between the judges group and the state continued, and it cast its shadow over the two years during which Counsellor Mahmoud Abouelleil was in this position.
-The continuation of the crisis made it difficult for Counsellor Mahmoud Abouelleil to continue his other political and administrative duties.
-He presented his resignation while indicating his continued vision and support for judiciary independence, and while making clear that his vision is one that cannot be realised in the current climate.
-His resignation was accepted ten days after it was presented and was followed by the presidential decision to honour him with the Republican Medal of the First Degree, one of Egypt's highest state honours.
-Counsellor Abouelleil died in London on 27 September 2011.
+This did not continue in the second and third stages and produced a crisis between the judges and the state.
+The judges demanded independence from the state, and a guarantee of fair and impartial elections.
+Abouelleil sided with the judges and in an historic publication on 8 June 2005 he declared his support of an independent judiciary.
+During this time, the ministry continued to support judge groups across the country, providing subsidised health care and financial support to the groups in Cairo, Alexandria and surrounding districts.
+The crisis continued throughout Abouelleil's Ministry.
+The crisis led to his resignation while continuing to support judicial independence.
+His resignation was accepted and the president decided to honour him with the Republican Medal of the First Degree, one of Egypt's highest honours.
+Abouelleil died in London on 27 September 2011.

 Personal life

 Mahmoud Abouelleil married Nadia Abdelaziz in 1968.
-They had three children and seven grandchildren.
-He was the father of Mai Abouelleil, Maha Abouelleil, and Mohammed Abouelleil Rashed.
-His grandchildren are Zeina, Farah, Youssef, Mahmoud, Khadijah, Adele and Ali.
+They had three children.